 Refined, elegant and functional, the Mark Zero is another car with shades of Aston Martin about its sleek, traditional design.
 But the German-Swiss marque is about more than copying classic supercars.
 Rather than starting and ending with the Mark Zero, this car’s modular vehicle platform was developed to be a versatile base for many body types and drive variants to come.

 So, while this supercar is Piëch’s only current car, you can expect to see two more models in the coming years; a four-seater sportster and dynamic SUV.
 And all of that engineered to stringent German mechanical standards.
 It’s a recipe for success.

 A little closer to home — on the leafy backroads of Hinckley, Leicestershire, to be precise — UItima are flying the Union Flag for small-brand British supercars.
 And they’re doing a patriotically commendable job.

-They may not go in for ground-up engineering, but the British marque have worked wonders with Chevrolet engines and Porsche transaxles, mating these disparate parts together to create a truly unique brand of supercar.
+They may not go in for ground-up engineering, but the British marque has worked wonders with Chevrolet engines and Porsche transaxles, mating these disparate parts together to create a truly unique brand of supercar.

 Most recent in the range is the Ultima RS, the brand’s new flagship and yet another supercar inspired by the styling of retro Le Mans racers.
 Commandingly aggressive, this muscular machine has a staggering 1,200 horsepower, custom-made wheels and is the closest you’ll ever get to a road-legal racer.

-Want to see how bigger brands bring their cars to life?
+Want to see how the bigger brands bring their cars to life?
 We took a spin along Bentley’s people-powered production line…